preciofishbone/OmniaDocsG2/blocks/working-with-blocks/index.rst

 Working with blocks on pages
 ===============================

-This documentation mainly contains general information about how to work with blocks in Design mode on Publishing Pages (but also see information about Write mode at the bottom).
+This documentation mainly contains general information about how to work with blocks in Design mode on publishing pages (but also see information about Write mode at the bottom).

-For more information about how to work with blocks in a Page Type, see: :doc:`Sections and blocks in Page Types </pages/page-types/working-with-sections-and-blocks/index>`
+For more information about how to work with blocks in a page type, see: :doc:`Sections and blocks in page types </pages/page-types/working-with-sections-and-blocks/index>`

 Adding blocks
 **************
 To add a block to a page, do the following:

-1. Edit the page in Design Mode.
+1. Edit the page in Design mode.
 2. Click on the block that will be before or after the new block so you can se the pluses, and click on the appropriate one (the top one to place the new block above or the bottom one to place the block below).

 .. image:: block-click-plus-new2.png